Supporters-DAO/Memecoin-Portal-DApp/contracts/meme-factory/README.md

 ### AddAdmin
 Allows adding a new administrator to the contract.
 Only current administrators can add new ones.
 - `admin_actor_id`: The `ActorId` of the new administrator being added to the contract.
 This allows the new admin to perform privileged operations on the contract.

+### RemoveMeme
+Removes a meme from the contract, typically an action restricted to administrators or the meme creator.
+- `meme_id`: The `MemeId` of the meme to be removed from the contract.

 ## Events